bidon-io/bidon_sdk_ios/docs/ad-formats/interstitials.md

 # Interstitials

+This page is describes how to implement interstitial ads though the BidOn SDK.

 ## Loading an Interstitial Ad

 To load an interstitial ad, instantiate an `BDNInterstitial` with `placement` configured in the app settings.
 Implement `BDNFullscreenAdDelegate` that you are notified when your ad is ready and of other ad-related events.
 In the load method you will need to specify the pricefloor.
 This argument can be ad revenue value from mediaton.